nkoep/nkoep.net/posts/random-forest-regressor.md

 As alluded to before, random forests are conceivably simple to apply in practice.
-Given an ensemble of trained decision tree regressors, ensemble methods such as random forests simply combine the individual predictions into a concensus prediction of the entire ensemble.
+Given an ensemble of trained decision tree regressors, ensemble methods such as random forests simply combine the individual predictions into a consensus prediction of the entire ensemble.
 In a classification task, this is a simple majority vote, i.e., the most commonly predicted class among all trees wins, whereas in the context of